Configure a Sigma OAuth application

 Step 2: Add OAuth users to your app

-privilege granted on the warehouse that you want to use to run queries from Sigma.
+All users must be granted sufficient privileges in the data platform that you want to use to run queries from Sigma.

-Step 3: Create an authorization server
+Step 3: Create an OAuth authorization server

-Field | Value |
+Field | Example value for Snowflake |

 Audience | https://<your-snowflake-account>.snowflakecomputing.com |

-Claims | snowflake_username = <username> Claims allow you to connect your OAuth users to user roles in your Snowflake warehouse.
-Claim definitions are IdP dependent. |
+Claims allow you to connect your OAuth users to user roles in your data platform.
+Claim definitions are IdP dependent.
+The above claim is an example for Snowflake.
+The claim field you use must match the value of |

-The authorization server provides a metadata URI.
-The metadata URI is needed for OAuth configuration within Sigma (step 6).
-The server also provides an issuer url and jws keys url, both of which are needed for the Snowflake security integration (step 5).
+The server also provides an issuer url and jws keys url, both of which are needed for the Snowflake security integration, which is required if you are using your OAuth app to connect to a Snowflake warehouse (step 5).

-Okta requires Okta API Access Management to be enabled in your Okta instance to create an authorization server.
+If you are using Okta, note that Okta requires Okta API Access Management to be enabled in your Okta instance to create an authorization server.

 Step 4: Add an access policy for the authorization server